Kange2014/GenomeAssembly/workflow.md

 ## Genome annotation

-If the finally otained genome is for private use, you may don't want to upload it the public server for genome anotation, for example, [RAST](https://rast.nmpdr.org/).
+If the finally obtained genome is for private use, you may don't want to upload it to the public server for genome anotation, for example, [RAST](https://rast.nmpdr.org/).
 In such a situation, Prokka could be used:

         prokka \
         --outdir $HOME/genomes/HNC47 --force \